A Tale of the Snow Queen

 the room, and suddenly the woman found herself back in the wood, the darkness so

-close she could barely make out the shapes of the trees.
+close she could scarcely make out the shapes of the trees.
 She shivered, for her cloak had fallen when

-stomach rumbled, for she had not eaten since the noontime meal.
+stomach rumbled, as she had not eaten since the noontime meal.
 But there was nothing that could be done in

 the dark.
 She curled up in the hollow of